Bayesian inference for aggregated Hawkes processes: Simulations

-To investigate the performance of our method under alternative excitation functions, we performed simulations under the Lomax offspring kernel for the temporal component, in both temporal and spatio-temporal simulations (\cref{appendix: Lomax_sim}).
-Average estimates and coverage for the parameters $\mu, \alpha$ and $\gamma$ are similar between our approach that uses aggregated data and the gold-standard that uses exact data.
-We find that recovering the excitation kernel is more difficult under the Lomax offspring kernel compared to the exponential offspring kernel, with coverage rate that is 89\% using exact or aggregated data for the temporal simulations, and ranges between 84 and 93\% for the spatio-temporal simulations.
+We investigate the performance of our method under alternative excitation functions under the Lomax offspring kernel for the temporal component, in both temporal and spatio-temporal simulations (\cref{appendix: Lomax_sim}).
+Average estimates and coverage for the parameters $\mu, \alpha$ and $\gamma$ are similar between our approach that uses aggregated data and the gold-standard that uses exact data, and the coverage rates in all simulations are above 90\% throughout.
+The estimation performance of our method under the Lomax kernel is comparable to that under the exponential kernel when the mean and variance of the excitation times are similar for both kernels.

-In \cref{supp_sec:sim_temporal_computing} we investigated the computational time required to fit the proposed approach on temporal and spatio-temporal data.
+In \cref{supp_sec:sim_temporal_computing} we investigate the computational time required to fit the proposed approach on temporal and spatio-temporal data.
 Aggregation over space or time increases computational time by 30-40\% each due to the imputation of the underlying exact point pattern, in comparison to the model that uses the exact data.
 We find that the computational time is higher when the proportion of offspring events is higher, and that it grows linearly with the total number of events.